 Creamy broccoli risotto with vegan cheese!
 This flavorful weeknight dinner is very simple and doesn’t contain many ingredients.
 It’s also gluten-free, comforting, cheesy and ready in about 30 minutes!

-These are the ingredients which I used for this vegan broccoli and cheese risotto:
+These are the ingredients that I used for this vegan broccoli and cheese risotto:

 - Risotto rice – Use short-grain rice like Aroborio, Carnaroli, Vialone, Nano or Baldo (I always use Aroborio).

 - Oil – You can use vegan butter instead of oil.

 - Vegetable broth – A store-bought vegetable broth is perfectly fine.
 You can also add a bouillon cube for extra flavor.

 - Broccoli – Use fresh broccoli and cut it into small, bite-sized florets.